 The development of speech is a complex one, comprising brain, hearing and neuronal connections development.
 Tongue tie plays a small role in the big picture.
 It is thought that the production of these alveolar (/t/, /d/, /s/, /z/, /n/, /l/) or palato-alveolar (/ʃ/, /ʒ/, /tʃ/, /dʒ/, /r/) sounds are inaccurate, because the movement of the tongue is impeded by the tongue tie.

 Children have amazing adaptive abilities and may get around the limitation with speech therapy.
 Currently, there is insufficient evidence to show that a tongue-tie release helps speech in future (1).
 In an older child, a speech therapist should assess and treat the child first before a tongue-tie release is performed.

 When is the best time for tongue-tie release / frenulotomy?

 After a lactation consultant has confirmed that the technique of breastfeeding is good and there is still difficulty with breastfeeding your baby, a paediatric surgeon or dentist may be consulted.
 I perform a tongue-tie release in infancy.
 In short term follow up studies, it has been shown to relieve nipple pain (2), and hence achieve better breastfeeding.
 The World Health Organization recommends exclusive breast feeding for 6 months, and the best time to perform tongue-tie release is during this time, before giving up breastfeeding.
-The procedure is performed in the clinic without general anaesthesia.
+The procedure is performed in the clinic without sedation.

-When your child is older and uncooperative, the procedure needs to be performed under general anaesthesia, because it becomes harder to hold the child while the tongue-tie release is performed.
+When your child is older and uncooperative, the procedure needs to be performed under sedation, because it becomes harder to hold the child while the tongue-tie release is performed.
 When the child is cooperative, I perform the tongue-tie release under local anaesthesia.
 After the procedure, your child goes home on the same day.